 Untreated, Addison’s disease leads to an Addisonian crisis and possible death.
 Addisons disease in dogs occurs when the body’s immune system begins attacking the adrenal glands.
 This happens when the immune system fails to recognize the body’s own cells, treating them as foreign invaders.

-Adrenal Glands Important?
+Why are Adrenal Glands Important?

 The adrenal glands are essential for a variety of body regulating functions including the production of important hormones like the stress hormone cortisol, and aldosterone.
 The adrenal glands also replenish electrolytes.
 Electrolytes like potassium and sodium regulate water intake and heart function.
 When production is damaged due to adrenal glands that are under attack, dogs can become dehydrated, develop an irregular heartbeat, or even go into renal failure.